spex-lang/spex-lang.github.io/src/index.md

   }
 ```

-The verifer takes a specification and an URL and checks if the server behind
+The verifier takes a specification and an URL and checks if the server behind
 the URL respects the specification.
 In particular the verifier looks for:

   * Minimal test cases that give rise to non-2xx responses, or;